-a.Personal Electric Devices include but are not exclusive to:

-i.personal computers, laptop computers, netbook computers, portable gaming systems, and all other types of wireless Internet enabled devices;
+- a.Personal Electric Devices include but are not exclusive to: - i.personal computers, laptop computers, netbook computers, portable gaming systems, and all other types of wireless Internet enabled devices; - ii.cell phones; - iii.cameras; - iv.video recorders; - v.and all other digital media recorders, players, or similar devices.

-ii.cell phones;

-iii.cameras:

-iv.video recorders;

-v.and all other digital media recorders, players, or similar devices.

-NOTE: The District is not responsible for the theft, loss, or damage that may occur while these Personal Electronic Devices are on school grounds, District transportations systems, and/or while attending District sponsored activities or functions.

-b.STUDENT USE OF DISTRICT TELEPHONES.
+NOTE: The District is not responsible for the theft, loss, or damage that may occur while these b.STUDENT USE OF DISTRICT TELEPHONES.
 Students may obtain permission to use an office phone to call a parent/guardian in case of an emergency.
 As to not disrupt the educational process, if it is an emergency, parents/guardians should contact the Main Office first. c.CELL (MOBILE) PHONE USE.
 Cell phone use is regulated by each school building administration.
 Please refer to each building's Student Handbook.